 If you need an exam, it’s a good idea to make an appointment when you are accepted to an Ontario college or university.
 Otherwise, it could take up to three months longer to process your application.

 A study permit

 In most cases, you will need to apply for a study permit before you come to Canada.
-If you plan to stay 6+ months, you need a permit in all cases.
+If you plan to stay six months or more, you need a permit in all cases.

 You can apply for a permit at the Canadian visa office in your country.
 Check with the local office in your area to see what supporting documents you will need.

 If you plan to bring family members with you, you will need to submit additional documents.
 Contact the nearest international visa office for more information.

 First check each school’s website.
 You will either apply directly to the school or use one of two application centres: